Stop the Cheating! Best Practices to Minimize Security Risks on Exams

 Recently, Aimee Strang, Assistant Dean for Curricular Assessment for Albany College of Pharmacy and Health Sciences, discussed ways to minimize cheating using ExamSoft's testing application.”

-The key takeaways from his presentation include:
+The key takeaways from the presentation include:

 ExamSoft’s exam snapshot reporting makes it more difficult for students to cheat and increases the risk of students getting caught cheating.